confeitaria/confeitaria/confeitaria/doc/index.rst

 Principle 2: *To use a page should be a piece of cake.*
     An application should be pages that can be instatiated many times, maybe with some pages.
-The pages should be as flexible as any simple object, not requiring any setup other than being called by ``confeitaria.run()`` (but being open to more, optional configuration0.
+The pages should be as flexible as any simple object, not requiring any setup other than being called by ``confeitaria.runner.run()`` (but being open to more, optional configuration0.

 Principle 3: *A cake should be useful without more cooking.*
     Whenever possible, a Confeitaria package should be usable by only calling